-Other Intangible Assets -Intangible assets with finite lives are carried at cost, less accumulated amortization.
-Amortization is computed using the straight-line method over the estimated economic lives of the assets, which range from one to six years.
+Other Intangible Assets-Intangible assets with finite lives are carried at cost, less accumulated amortization.
+Amortization is computed using the straight-line method over the estimated economic lives of the assets, which range from one to five years.

-Deferred Revenue - Deferred revenue consists of amounts that have been invoiced but that have not yet been recognized as revenue.
-This generally includes subscription and support services which are invoiced upfront and delivered over twelve months or longer.
+Deferred Revenue-Deferred revenue consists of amounts that have been invoiced but that have not yet been recognized as revenue.
+The majority of deferred revenue is comprised of security subscription and technical support services which are invoiced upfront and delivered over twelve months or longer.